 Abstract Business Consulting Proposal Template Timeline_Venngage

-The timeline is not always set in stone, rather it’s an estimation.
-The goal is to clarify any questions your potential client might have about how you will deliver for the underlying B2B sales process.
+The timeline is more of an estimate than a fixed schedule.
+The goal is to address any questions your potential client may have about how you’ll deliver throughout the B2B sales process.

 8. Present your payment and terms